-Nicodemus, a small, unincorporated town in Graham County, is the only remaining western town established by African Americans during the Reconstruction Period following the Civil War.
+CHILDREN OF THE PROMISED LAND\ Nicodemus, a small, unincorporated town in Graham County, is the only remaining western town established by African Americans during the Reconstruction Period following the Civil War.
 Today the town is a National Historic Site.
 This pictorial history explores the unique experience of mothers and their children in Nicodemus, some of whom were the first members of their families born free.
 This discussion will explore the dynamics of child-rearing during and after slavery, stories of children conceived in slavery but born free, and how baby names were changed or used to reflect attitudes about free-born children.
 Presented by Angela Bates.
 Angela is the executive director and past president of the Nicodemus Historical Society.
-Angela Bates 785/839-4280 (w) 785/421-3311 (h) angela@ruraltel.net
+Angela Bates 785/839-8200 angela@ruraltel.net

-A CONGRESS FOR WOMEN: WOMEN'S CLUBS AND THE CHAUTAUQUA MOVEMENT Chautauqua was a rural movement focused on moral education and self-improvement through programs on reform, religion, and culture.
-The movement was useful for advancing the cause of "womanhood," through the creation of organizations like the Woman's Council in Ottawa, Kansas, in 1892.
-This Council, defined as a "congress" for the growing women's club movement, provided a space for women to discuss important issues of the day.
-This presentation will examine how these clubs engaged women in political activism, particularly suffrage and temperance, and how this early movement laid the groundwork for contemporary issues of feminism and gender equality.
+POLITICS ON THE PLATFORM: WOMAN SUFFRAGE AT THE CHAUTAUQUA\ Chautauqua was a movement that focused on moral education and self-improvement through programs on reform, religion, and culture.
+The movement was useful for advancing the cause of "womanhood" and provided a space for women to discuss important issues of the day.
+By the 1890s, women had succeeded in making it a space that promoted woman suffrage.
+The Ottawa Chautauqua was one of these significant spaces that supported discussions of women's rights.
+This presentation will examine how women used the Chautauqua platform to engage in political activism, particularly suffrage and temperance, and how this early movement laid the groundwork for contemporary issues of feminism and gender equality.
 Presented by Sarah Bell.
-Sarah is a doctoral candidate in history at the University of Kansas and membership coordinator at the Watkins Museum of History in Lawrence.
+Sarah holds a Ph.D. from the University of Kansas in history and is Development Officer at the Watkins Museum of History in Lawrence.
 Sarah Bell 636/399-7814 sarahkaybell@gmail.com

-WILLIAM STAFFORD: POETRY, POLITICS, & PLACE Named United States Poet Laureate in 1970, William Stafford is perhaps the most celebrated poet from Kansas.
-Yet few understand his work as a pacifist and teacher.
-After graduating from Liberal High School, Stafford was drafted into the United States Armed Forces in 1941.
-He registered as a conscientious objector and performed alternative service that included forestry and wildlife conservation.
-Later, Stafford taught English at universities in Oregon, lowa, and Indiana, but he never forgot Kansas.
-This presentation examines Stafford's relationship to Kansas and explores ways to read poetry through the lens of his powerful yet plainspoken poems.
-Presented by Aaron Brown.
-Aaron teaches writing and is chair of the department of Language & Literature at Sterling College.
-Aaron Brown 620/278-4460 abrown2@sterling.edu

-WATER IN KANSAS: PAST & PRESENT Early evidence of Native peoples in Kansas shows that they lived near springs, seeps, and rivers.
-Later, European settlers moved along water sources, and eventually cities were established in areas with plentiful water supplies.
-Even today, demographic changes in Kansas are the result of water: scarcity connected to water-level declines in the Ogallala Aquifer is impacting depopulation in western Kansas, whereas some eastern Kansas counties, which are relatively waterrich, are gaining population.
-Recently the state government developed a 50-year water planning vision, identifying two major issues: reservoir sedimentation and the rapid drawdown of the Ogallala portion of the High Plains Aquifer in western Kansas.
-This presentation highlights how water issues today will define much about Kansans in the future, just as they always have.
+PETROGLYPHS OF THE KANSAS SMOKY HILLS\ Too often Kansas history seems to start with the Coronado's trip through the state in 1541.
+For centuries before European arrival, Native people lived on the plains, and some left behind rock carvings on soft sandstone in the middle of the state.
+Based on the book Petroglyphs of the Kansas Smoky Hills (University Press of Kansas, 2019), this presentation focuses on these carvings, the people who made them, and what the carvings tell us about those people and their relationship to the land.
+The presentation also discusses the challenges of dating and interpreting these carvings, the threats posed by erosion and vandalism, and the role of landowners whose property shelters these carvings.
 Powerpoint.
 Presented by Rex Buchanan.
 Rex is the former director of the Kansas Geological Survey and the author of books about Kansas geology and water.
-Rex Buchanan 785/691-8667 rex@kgs.ku.edu WILLIAM ALLEN WHITE AND THE KKK IN KANSAS: "A REAL AMERICAN GOES HUNTING" Many remembered the tumultuous 1924 Kansas Gubernatorial campaign as the time William Allen White chased the Ku Klux Klan out of Kansas.
+Rex Buchanan 785/691-8667 rex@kgs.ku.edu \Presentation can be conducted in person or online.

+Many remembered the tumultuous 1924 Kansas Gubernatorial campaign as the time William Allen White chased the Ku Klux Klan out of Kansas.
 As the editor of the Emporia Gazette, White was acutely aware of the growing presence of the KKK in Kansas following World War I. Seeing no candidates free of Klan influence, White declared, "I want to be governor to free Kansas from the disgrace of the Ku Klux Klan."
 This presentation follows the raucous two-month campaign that had White traveling over 2,700 miles to deliver 104 speeches, all directed at expelling the KKK.

 Though he did not win, White's efforts led to a Kansas Supreme Court ruling that outlawed the Klan in Kansas.
 Powerpoint.
 Presented by Beverley Olson Buller.
 Beverley is an author, educator, and chair of the William Allen White Children's Book Awards selection committee in Emporia.
 Beverley Olson Buller 316/284-2762 beverley@beverleybooks.com